Policy last updated

 Drills for schools on the Bushfire At-Risk Register

-In addition to the above requirements for all schools, schools on the Bushfire At-Risk Register (BARR) must conduct drills in Term 1 and Term 4 (during the high-risk weather season) that involve students and staff either moving to a nominated on-site ‘shelter-in-place’ or to an off-site evacuation point, as per the school’s EMP.
+Schools on the Bushfire At-Risk Register (BARR) must conduct evacuation drills in Term 1 and Term 4 (during the high-risk weather season).
+Bushfire evacuation drills involve students and staff either moving to a nominated on-site ‘shelter-in-place’ or to an off-site evacuation point.

-Prior to the debrief, consider the potential impact of the incident on participants and provide wellbeing support where necessary.
+Following an incident or emergency, consider the potential impact of the event on staff and students and provide wellbeing support where necessary.
 The Managing trauma guide includes recovery tools, practical resources to help schools to act following an event, to minimise trauma for students, staff and the school community.
+Staff can also access the resources available through the Employee Wellbeing Support Services .

 Definitions